Parenting Tips 5 min read

 Final Thoughts on Caring for Your Kid’s Cold

-Colds are inevitable, but misery isn’t.
+Colds are inevitable, but misery is not.
 Saline, fluids, honey (when safe), and lots of love get most kids through in a week.
 Trust your gut-if something feels “off,” call the doctor.
-You’re not overreacting; you’re advocating.
+You are not overreacting; you are advocating.

 The real medicine?
 Your calm presence.
 Kids feed off your energy.
 Breathe, hydrate, and remember: this too shall pass (usually with a mountain of tissues).